“The hardest thing of all to see is what is really there” – JA Baker, The Peregrine (1967)

 While you wander Puzzlewood’s maze of winding paths, keep your eyes peeled for hobbitses.
 They’re sneaky little things.

-Where to stay: Chase Hotel, in the Wye Valley area of outstanding natural beauty, at the gateway to the Forest of Dean, Herefordshire.
+Where to stay: Brooks Country House, in the Wye Valley area of outstanding natural beauty, at the gateway to the Forest of Dean, Herefordshire.
 Best prices guaranteed.
 A quality Classic British Hotel.

 Did you know?
 In 1929, Tolkien worked on uncovering a Roman temple, known as Dwarf’s Hill, at Lydney Park.
 It is during this time that he was writing The Hobbit and it is thought by Sylvia Jones, curator of Lydney Park Estate, that he was “inspired in some way by the folklore attached to the hill”15.